-MTU 4 001 later death as to Mathematica
+NATU 1001 the transfer of the state of

 MTH 120 Introduction to Mathematics

 MTH 121 Fundamentals of Mathematics I

 MTH 146 Introduction to Elementary Statistics

 MTH 151 Math for Liberal Arts I

-MTH 1521,2,3 Math for Liberal Arts II
+MTH 152 Math for Liberal Arts II

 MTH 1634 Precalculus I

 MTH 1664 Precalculus with Trigonometry

 MTH 170 Foundations in Contemporary Mathematics

 MTH 173, 174 Calculus with Analytic Geometry I-II

 MTH 240 Statistics

 MTH 270 Applied Calculus

 MTH 282 Mathematical Reasoning: Introduction to

 Higher Mathematics

-- This course typically does not transfer to a four-year college. - Enrollment in this course must be approved by a faculty advisor. - 3 This course does not count for any of the college's AA or AS (transfer) degrees. - Students will not receive credit for both MTH 163 and MTH 166.
+- This course typically does not transfer to a four-year college. - Enrollment in this course must be approved by a faculty advisor. - This course does not count for any of the college's AA or AS (transfer) degrees. - Students will not receive credit for both MTH 163 and MTH 166.